mdciao.contacts.ContactGroup

 For each trajectory, plot the time-traces of the all the contacts (one per panel) and/or the timetrace of the overall number of contacts

-• panelheight (int) – The height of the per-contact panels
+• panelheight (float, default is 3) – The height of the per-contact panels, in inches

 • plot_N_ctcs (bool, default is True) – Add an extra panel at the bottom of the figure containing the number of formed contacts for each frame for each trajecotry A valid cutoff has to be passed along in plot_contact_kwargs otherwise this has no effect